 - Floor frames update and adapt according to any changes

-Part of the AGACAD Wood Framing Suite, a dynamic set of solutions which leverage the full potential of Revit and the insights of global BIM experts, which is also available separately.
+Part of the AGACAD Wood Framing Floor, a dynamic set of solutions which leverage the full potential of Revit and the insights of global BIM experts.
+(Wood Framing Suite is also available for purchase — CONTACT US.)

 Selected additional Wood Framing Floor+ features: